The Growing Place

 Light, airy shrub with deep blue flowers on dusty green leaves; foliage has fuzzy, silver undersides and is pleasantly fragrant when crushed; a real butterfly magnet for the garden

 Dark Knight Caryopteris features dainty cymes of royal blue flowers along the branches from late summer to early fall.
 The flowers are excellent for cutting.
-It has grayish green foliage with silver undersides throughout the season.
+It has grayish green foliage with silver undersides.
 The fuzzy oval leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Dark Knight Caryopteris is an open herbaceous deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.